nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Event Organiser omits required parameters for Event.
+Event Organiser omits name and/or date parameters required for adding an Event.

     * 1a1.
 Managera shows an error message citing missing parameters.